hacanand/registration-form-intern-task/README.md

     npm run dev
     ```
-Server will start at http://localhost:3000
+- app will start at http://localhost:3000
+- Go to http://localhost:3000 to see the app

 ## Web hosted UI